Increasing free testosterone can be beneficial on multiple levels, not only for building muscle and increasing sex drive.

 Besides menopause, there are a few other possible causes of low testosterone in women:

-- Oophorectomy: Oophorectomy is a surgical procedure that removes women’s ovaries [12].
-Since ovaries produce the male sex hormone, this procedure may result in testosterone deficiency.
+- Oophorectomy: Oophorectomy is a surgical procedure that removes women’s ovaries [11].
+Since ovaries produce the male sex testosterone hormone, this procedure may result in testosterone deficiency.

-- Oral estrogen therapy: Estrogen, the female sex hormone, may reduce testosterone production [13].
+- Oral estrogen therapy: Estrogen, the female sex hormone, may reduce testosterone production.

 If you suspect you suffer from low testosterone, I suggest you consult your doctor first to determine the cause of your issues.